aabajyan/sqlc-gen-php/README.md

-# SQLC PHP DBAL Plugin
+# SQLC PHP PDO Plugin (Fork)

-A SQLC plugin that generates PHP code using Doctrine DBAL for type-safe database operations.
-This plugin allows you to write SQL queries and automatically generates PHP classes with proper type hints and database abstraction.
+A fork of the original SQLC plugin, this version generates PHP code using native PDO for type-safe database operations.
+It allows you to write SQL queries and automatically generates PHP classes with proper type hints and database abstraction, without requiring Doctrine DBAL.

 ## Features

-- Generates PHP classes from SQL queries using Doctrine DBAL
+- Generates PHP classes from SQL queries using native PDO
-- Supports MySQL (PostgreSQL support in development)
+- Supports MySQL and SQLite
 - Type-safe database operations
-- Integration with Symfony framework
 - Support for various SQL operations:
   - SELECT queries (single and multiple results)
   - INSERT operations